Assistant Professorship of Science and Technology Policy

 Knowledge, Life and Governance in Technoscientific Societies

 Science and technology are central elements of modern societies.
 They have also become key actors in and topics of national and international policy.
-The professorship for Science and Technology Policy explores the multiple relationships between science, technology and policy that emerge in our increasingly technoscientific societies.
+The professorship for Science and Technology Policy explores the multiple relationships between science, technology, society and policy that emerge in our increasingly technoscientific societies.
 We aim to understand particularly two aspects of this dynamic:

 On the one hand, the group’s research explores how contemporary governance practices in academic institutions and in science policy (e.g. evaluation processes, career norms, funding structures) affect work and knowledge cultures within academic institutions.
 The focus here rests on comprehending how researchers understand, interpret and respond to the institutional norms, structures and policies they interact with and how their situated interpretations shape their practices as researchers and academic leaders.
 Ongoing and past research in this vein has explored how junior researchers understand the norms of academic career development and how this understanding impacts their decision making about the epistemic orientation and social organization of their work; how practices and norms of performance evaluation impact epistemic and human diversity in the university; and how reviewers for prestigious funding programs understand and operationalize the meaning of ‘academic excellence’ when they make important decisions about the distribution of resources and the future composition of research fields.
 This type of research, which explores the interactions between normative structures and epistemic processes, is a vital basis for a reflexive type of science governance that proactively engages with the outcomes of its practices and reflexively adapts its strategies to address unintended effects.